OntimizeWeb/docs/docs/customization/20-theming.md

 ## Configuration

-To make the theming job easier we integrate the old theming module into the [core library](https://github.com/OntimizeWeb/ontimize-web-ngx/tree/main.15.x){:target="_blank"}.
+To make the theming job easier we integrate the theming module into the [core library](https://github.com/OntimizeWeb/ontimize-web-ngx/tree/main.15.x){:target="_blank"}.
 In the following lines you are going to see how to properly use our theming engine.

 ### Files to configure in the proyect